New Jersey Back Bays Coastal Storm Risk Management Study

 On August 31st, the Barnegat Bay Partnership hosted a virtual meeting with USACE staff, who presented an overview of the Tentatively Selected Plan and answered partner questions about potential impacts to the water quality, habitats, and fish and wildlife of the estuary.
 Please click here to view a recording of the presentation using this password: NJbbs083121.

-The Barnegat Bay Partnership will be submitting a comment letter on this proposal.
-The public and all agencies are invited to submit comments.
-Comments should be directed to Mr. Peter R. Blum, P.E.
+The Barnegat Bay Partnership submitted a comment letter on this proposal.
+The public and all agencies were invited to submit comments to Mr. Peter R. Blum, P.E.
 ATTN: Environmental Resources Branch, U.S. Army Corps of Engineers, 100 Penn Square East, Philadelphia, PA 19107-3396, or by e-mail at [email protected] no later than October 12, 2021.
-The USACE has scheduled two virtual public meetings to discuss the report and answer questions on Sept.
-20 and 21.
 Visit the study website for more information.

 This devastating storm started forming in the Caribbean on October 19, 2012.
 It quickly gained strength, becoming a tropical depression and then a tropical storm in just six hours.
 Sandy was upgraded to a hurricane on October 24th when its maximum sustained winds reached 74 mph.